osorensen/LCBC_GAMM_workshop/README.md

 This repository contains all material for the LCBC GAMM Workshop on Thursday 19 November 2020.

-Access the slides at https://osorensen.github.io/LCBC_GAMM_workshop/Workshop1.html.
+- Access the slides at https://osorensen.github.io/LCBC_GAMM_workshop/Workshop1.html.
+- Se the file `Workshop1.Rmd` for complete source code.